ESA and AHA Certified, ESA Field Instructor

 Because most hoof problems find their source somewhere in the horses body, we need to look at the entire horse and the impact his care and use have on him.
-I offer health, diet and environmental recommendations to customers who wish to take this path in the care for their horses.
+By assessing health, history, diet and environmental impact, the root cause of most hoof problems is often found somewhere in the body.
 All barefoot trims are not the same, and there are many factors to consider to bring a previously shod horse, or one with poor structural development within the hoof, or one who has been maintained conventionally to health and barefoot soundness.
 These factors are commonly overlooked in traditional hoof care.

 A horse transitioning from shoes to barefoot is a process that includes a reevaluation of horsekeeping practices.
 It is a commitment to a process that encompasses the whole horse.
-My goal is to set both you and your horse up for success.
 Each horse needs to be treated as an individual.

-My team approach includes professionals from Natural Balance Dentistry, Chiropractic, Acupuncture, Homeopathy, Herbalism, Body Work/ Massage and Saddling.
+A team approach includes holistic professionals from Veterinarians, Natural Balance Dentistry, Chiropractic, Acupuncture, Homeopathy, Herbalism, Body Work/ Massage and Saddle Fitting.
 We must find and treat the source(s) of lameness to achieve the best possible results for your horse.

 I have used CedarCide bug repellent for several years and I love this product!.
 It is an organic product free of the poisons and harmful additives found in most commercial sprays made for horses.
 I use THE BEST YET when trimming.
 Everyone loves the fresh cedar scent, and I am often asked where to get it.
 You can order it by clicking here

 READ CASIE BAZAY'S 2 PART INTERVIEW WITH ME ON THE NATURALLY HEALTHY HORSE BLOG. click here

 NEWS ON VACCINATIONS...
 Please read my article, "Vaccination And Your Horses Feet" published in EQUINE WELLNESS magazine Sept 2015.